JorgeCastilloPrz/jorgecastilloprz.github.io/_posts/2017-10-26-kotlin-fp-1-monad-stack.md

 So, our magnificent temple foundations are starting to get built.
 Maybe some walls to?
 Let’s keep moving, winter is coming! ❄️

-### Async + Threading
+### Async

-You probably noticed that we are ignoring asynchrony and threading for the time being.
-But we will need to find an approach to cover that.
+You probably noticed that we are ignoring asynchrony for the time being, but if we wanted to run this code in Android we'd most likely want to avoid blocking the main thread and making it async.
+We'll need to find an approach for that.

 Every time we render something on screen or make a query to an external source of data, what we are really doing is an **IO computation**.
 That computation is a side effect, so that does not play a good role inside our FP approach.
 We want to go pure starting on the presentation layer and all the layers beyond that one, so we need to do something at least for the `DataSource` calls.

 That’s where the **IO Monad** comes into play.
 Don't fear much the word Monad here.
 Trust me, you'll understand.
 I don't think that's needed to understand the approach and will be easier for you if we keep that aside for now.

 **IO is a data type that wraps a side effect**, (an effectful computation), and makes it pure.
-That’s because the effect remains deferred, still not run.
+That’s because the wrapped effect remains deferred, **still not run**.
 It's awaiting for the moment when we finally decide to execute it and perform its unsafe effects.

-`IO` is well known and very important in Haskell, for example.
-Since side effects are not even allowed in the language! 🙀.

-Thanks to `IO` we can make the need for asynchrony explicit in the return types of our architecture.
+Thanks to `IO` we can make the need for asynchrony and purity explicit in the return types of our architecture.

 So let’s upgrade our network `DataSource` implementation so it encodes that concern: